Medieval Ferns Experience

 Walk in the footsteps of saints, Gaelic kings and Norman knights by taking a guided walking tour of key medieval sites in Ferns.
 You can pre-book a tour by contacting the Medieval Ferns Experience.

-October to April Wednesday to Saturday 11am – 5pm (last entry at 4pm).
-Closed Sundays, Mondays, Tuesdays.
+November to May Wednesday – Saturday 11am – 5pm (last entry at 4pm).
+Closed Sundays, Mondays and Tuesday.

 - Assistance Dog

 - Guided Tours